wmason1997/SVG-Logo-Generator/README.md

 ![Triangle logo.svg Example](/examples/triangle-example.svg)
 ![Square logo.svg Example](/examples/square-example.svg)

+Note: click on the Triangle example.
+The text actually fits within the triangle.
+GitHub rendering sometimes throws that off in this README.md.

 ## Video Example Walkthrough <a name="example"></a>
 Here is a link to the video example walkthrough hosted on Google Drive: []().